labordynamicsinstitute/ldilab-manual/_sources/34-openicpsr-preparing.md

 as possible.
 ```

-4. Back in the Jira issue, transition the issue to `Done`.
+4. Back in the Jira issue, continue to transition the issue to `Done`.